rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 ## Backup

 The `Backup` function copies all configurations and logs as a backup to your `$Home/Documents/RsyncOSXcopy-$date-suffix`.
 Viewing the catalog in Finder might show an empty catalog.
-The catalog is not empty, the configurations are saved in `$Home/Documents/RsyncOSXcopy-$date-suffix/.rsyncosx/macserialnumber` and Finder might not show `.` catalogs.
+The catalog is not empty, the configurations are saved as `.rsyncosx/macserialnumber` and Finder might not show `.` catalogs.

 ## JSON